ethereum-optimism/community-hub/src/docs/developers/bridge/standard-bridge.md

 ETH deposits into L2 can be triggered via either `depositETH` or `depositETHTo`.
 You can alternatively also simply send ETH directly to the bridge contract.
-OE has a built-in ERC20 compatible Wrapped Ether (WETH) token which is issued once your deposit is finalized on L2.
+Optimism has a built-in ERC20 compatible Wrapped Ether (WETH) token which is issued once your deposit is finalized on L2.
 Any ETH you deposited on L1 will remain locked into the deposit contract until you withdraw it.

 ### Depositing ERC20 Tokens